jpignata/blog/articles/server-sent-events.md

 <script src="https://gist.github.com/3928474.js?file=application.coffee"></script>

 The call to `EventSource` is all that is required to open up the stream.
 When we receive a picture event, we trigger a `changeBackground` event on our `<body>` and `<input>` elements.
-The `jQuery` block sets up the nodes to respond to `changeBackground` with its respective presentation logic.
+The `jQuery` block sets up the nodes to respond to `changeBackground` with their respective presentation logic.
 The input clears what has been typed into it and sets a placeholder with the last search and the body changes its background to the search's returned URL and does some CSS incantations to make the background appear full screen.

-We also bind to our form to wire it up to POST to our publish endpoint as an XHR request rather than a postback.
+We also bind a `submit` callback to our form to wire it up to POST to our publish endpoint as an XHR request rather than a postback.
 Since we don't have full-duplex communication via SSE, we're cheating by using Ajax for upstream communications.
 This SSE Down/ Ajax Up approach is completely acceptable for this application, but if it wasn't for some reason we might consider WebSockets instead.

 The Rack application to make these pieces work together is quite small.
 We're going to inject a memoized `EventMachine::Channel` into each action to act as